-Connect with a New York Organizer
+Connect with an organizer in New York

 Eric Weltman, New York Senior Organizer